 Student welfare is managed in both Junior School campuses by the respective Heads of Junior School, assisted by the Stage Co-ordinators, and in the Senior School, by the Head of Senior School, who is assisted by the Year Co-ordinators.

-A high level of care is achieved for all students through the Tutor system.
+A high level of care is achieved for all students through the Pastoral Care system.
 In Years Cottage to 6, the class teachers take this responsibility.
-In Years 7 to 12, a Tutor teacher is allocated to between 12 - 16 students, with whom they meet each day and over whom they have general oversight.
+In Years 7 to 12, a Pastoral Care teacher is allocated to between 12 - 16 students, with whom they meet each day and over whom they have general oversight.

 Across both campuses, the School employs two qualified psychologists, whose provide on-site support for students, liaise with outside counsellors and agencies, and provide advice to staff on the management to help the students they are seeing.